Get cover to suit your budget and lifestyle.

 Complaints about service issues tend to arise as a result of other complaints.
 These include issues such as poor customer service, funds being too slow to rectify simple issues, problems paying premiums and unsatisfactory internal processes for dealing with complaints.

-Health funds can impose a 12-month waiting period on treatments for pre-existing conditions, and disputes around what constitutes a pre-existing condition and how this waiting period is applied were a common cause for complaints in 2015–16.
+Health funds can impose a 12-month waiting period on treatments for pre-existing conditions, and disputes around what constitutes a pre-existing condition and how this waiting period is applied were a common cause for complaints.

 Who was complained about?

-In the 2015-16 financial year, complaints about health funds dominated the statistics, making up a whopping 88% of all complaints received.
-Complaints about overseas visitors funds came next with 7%, followed by health insurance brokers (2%), hospitals (1%) and healthcare practitioners (1%).
+In the period from 1 January to 31 March 2021, complaints about health funds dominated the statistics, making up a whopping 772 (or 85%) out of 910 complaints received.
+Complaints about overseas visitors funds came next with 105, followed by Other (e.g. legislation, ambulance services, industry peak bodies) with 23, then health insurance brokers with 8 and hospitals with 2.
+Doctors, dentists and other medical providers scored a perfect zero.

-As the table below shows, the most complained about health funds also tend to have the largest market share.
+As the table below shows, the most complained about health funds also tend to have the bigger market shares.

 |Name of fund||Percentage of complaints||Market share|